PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-13 10:19:39
+Last updated: 2024-04-13 10:20:12
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: Tormund Giantsbane seemed to me the sort of man who would make a good friend and a bad enemy, your Grace.  -  Jon Snow